 With the aim of reaching and recruiting larger numbers of young people and fostering their intercultural and non-formal learning experiences, Maailmanvaihto – ICYE Finland is working to enhance the visibility of long-term international volunteering through social media.
 Using a creative approach, ICYE and Finnish volunteers will be recruited, trained and supported with tools and opportunities to narrate their stories, adventures and learning processes in and through volunteering in blogs and posts on social media.

 The Maailmanvaihto team will also record volunteer experiences in two videos of one minute each, which will trace the volunteers’ experiences month after month through the course of their service period.
 The videos will be presented at events that Maailmanvaihto hosts and participates in, and also on social media, e.g. YouTube and Facebook.

-- 14th of May – until the end of the project.
-Recruiting new bloggers.
+14. of May until the end of project: Recruiting new bloggers.

 Making promotion video